omkarbare/Face-Recognition-Attendance-System/README.md

-## A sipmle model to detect face for capturing the presence
+## A simple model to detect face for capturing the presence